MACP, RCC, CCC, MN (APRN-MH), RN

 Wade received a diploma in nursing from Douglas College in New Westminster, BC, where he began his work in the field of addictions and psychiatric and neurological nursing.
 Because of his passion for mental-health nursing, he completed his Bachelor of Science degree in nursing at the University of British Columba; later studies in mental health led him to the University of Alberta, where he graduated with a Master’s degree in Advanced Nursing Practice and a specialization in mental health and addictions, including the development of a residential treatment program for women who had dual diagnoses of depression and substance abuse.

 Wade is also a registered clinical counsellor (#15616) who has continued his lifelong educational journey into the field of counselling psychology and has completed his second master’s degree: a Master of Arts in Counselling Psychology at Yorkville University.
-He is a professional member of the Canadian Counselling and Psychotherapy Association (CCPA) and is also working towards the professional designation of Certified Clinical Counsellor with the CCPA.
-He continues to expand his practice interests to include youth, couples, and families, with an emphasis on improving the lives of individuals, couples, and families of all ages to enable them to live their lives more fully and enjoy their moments of growth and development over the spectrum of their lifetime.
+He is a professional member of the Canadian Counselling and Psychotherapy Association (CCPA) and holds the professional designation of Canadian Certified Counsellor with the CCPA.
+He is also an Associate Member of the Canadian Association for Marriage and Family Therapy.
+Wade continues to expand his practice interests to include youth, couples, and families, with an emphasis on improving the lives of individuals, couples, and families of all ages to enable them to live their lives more fully and enjoy their moments of growth and development over the spectrum of their lifetime.
 Although at various times in our lives we all face challenges that are inherent obstacles, Wade’s person-centred approach to the therapeutic relationship is based upon mutual trust, respect, and integrity, values that he considers important in developing a safe and holistic approach to life’s challenges.

 Originally from northern Manitoba, Wade is of European decent with a Scottish maternal ancestry and was gifted at adoption to a family with Scottish paternal and Ukrainian/Romanian maternal ancestries.
 Wade lives with his life-partner, Gary, and their two high spirited canine companions.
 Wade and Gary have a blended family that includes three adult children, and four grandchildren who live in British Columbia and Alberta.